binaryloom/TaskManagementSystem/case_study.md

 # Task Management System Case Study

+**Note:** This case study and the project is a demonstration project created to showcase my technical skills in software development, web technologies, and project management.

 ## Overview

 The Task Management System (TMS) is a web-based application designed to streamline task organization, collaboration, and tracking for teams and individuals.
 Developed with a focus on usability, scalability, and performance, TMS offers a comprehensive set of features to improve productivity and project management efficiency.